RatanShreshtha/Switch-to-Linux-from-Windows/PITCHME.md

 ---

-#### “Linux is simple and beautiful, but it takes a effort to understand it’s simplicity and beauty.”
+#### “Linux is simple and beautiful, but it takes an effort to understand it’s simplicity and beauty.”

 So now it is your choice, what you want for your machine's operating system Windows, Linux or maybe something else completely.